 It is helpful to have an educated professional test your hormones (I use saliva testing) and make sure your progesterone levels are in range.
 Estrogen too, although most test results I see show low progesterone and adequate estrogen.

-After antibiotics for any reason, any bacteria that survives tends to mutate and grow more resistant to your own immune fighters as well as to future drugs.
-I always caution my clients NEVER to take antibiotics unless a). you have actually tried everything you and your doctor and the Internet have told you might help, and b). you are now in danger of dieing from the bacterial infection.
+3).
+After antibiotics for any reason, any bacteria that survive tends to mutate and grow more resistant to your own immune fighters as well as to future drugs.
+I always caution my clients NEVER to take antibiotics unless a). you have actually tried everything you and your doctor and the Internet have told you might help, and b). you are now in danger of dying from the bacterial infection.
 That would be a good time to take them!

-If you take acid blockers for heartburn, your chances of bladder infections increases.
-PPI’s (Proton Pump Inhibitors) are notorious for causing urinary retention, and changing the pH of the bladder.
+4).
+If you take acid blockers for heartburn, your chances of bladder infections increase.
+PPI’s (Proton Pump Inhibitors) are notorious for causing urinary retention and changing the pH of the bladder.
 Yet another reason to work on resolving the cause of your reflux.
 (See Archived Issues on this topic).

 Natural help for Bladder Infections from a sugar!